nabaznyl/lmapp/DEMO.md

 → Your machine, your control.
 Want team infrastructure?
 Deploy to Docker/K8s.
 Your choice.

 **"Some setup required"**
-→ 5 minutes (install → model download → ready).
+→ ~8 minutes total (install, download model, ready to use).
 Faster installers coming.

 **"It's DIY"**
 → You control everything.
 Want managed support?
 Coming soon.